-There are events which are not certain.
-When that uncertainty surfaces on our life, things shall not be the same.
+Some events are not sure.
+When that uncertainty surfaces in our life, things shall not be the same.
 For a moment, many things we encounter tend to obfuscate us.

-Past experiences will help at times to see through the situation or else we need to experience it for the first time.
+Past experiences will help us see through the situation, or else we need to experience it for the first time.

-It is really confounding to take a decision when to part and more importantly whom to part with.
+It is confounding to decide when to part and, more importantly, whom to part with.
 Being humans, we are controlled by several motives.
 Ultimately it boils down to personal ethics and personal benefits.
-Benefits can come through ethics but it is subjective.
+Benefits can come through ethics, but it is subjective.

 To me, truth is much bigger than what we see, hear or experience.
 What we get is just part of it.

 I recently read “Love Story” by Eric Segal.
 For me, the novel’s quote inspired me to read this book.

 The word ‘Preppie’ used by the lover girl to call her lover boy gives me Goosebumps.

 I hear things must be done this way, that way.
 Similarly, I have listened to many times as to how a relationship must work.
 At times, one shall get good advice but to generalize all situations to one is highly unbelievable.

 As I said, we tend to generalize with what we call reality, and this reality is relative and can rise to many opinions, which all might sound logical, but it might not be the right key.